‘The Bachelor’ 2017 Episode 4 And 5 Spoilers: Who Gets Dates, Who Will Shock Fans And Which Two Women Cause More Drama Over Nick Viall?

 According to Reality Steve’s blog, we haven’t seen the last of Taylor.
 She reportedly returns to give Nick a piece of her mind for choosing Corinne over her.
 Corinne reportedly told Nick she felt bullied by Taylor.
 Viall still sent Taylor home.

-The week must have been trying for Nick, he cancelled the cocktail party and went straight for the rose ceremony.
-Nick sent Jaimi King, Josephine Tutman, & Alexis Waters home the night of October 15.
+The week must have been trying for Nick, he canceled the cocktail party and went straight for the rose ceremony.
+Nick sent Jaimi King, Josephine Tutman, and Alexis Waters home the night of October 15.

 No doubt the upcoming two episodes are just the tip of the iceberg when it comes to the drama that will keep happening.
 Will Nick be able to see through the drama and make smart decisions and still fall in love?
 Find out Monday nights when The Bachelor airs on ABC.